Windos/windos.github.io/_posts/2018-03-26-veeam-my-first-virtual-lab.md

 leverages our Veeam backups.
-We've been using [SureBackup](https://www.veeam.com/videos/surebackup-how-it-works-22.html) for automatic restore point verification, but a large software update that's coming down the pipeline was a really good excuse the get a semi-persistent lab running.
+We've been using [SureBackup](https://www.veeam.com/videos/surebackup-how-it-works-22.html) for automatic restore point verification, but a large software update that's coming down the pipeline was a really good excuse to get a semi-persistent lab running.

 This post goes through the process of setting up a lab from start to finish.
 I'd